jeffwilliams/calc/README.md

     sqrt(p1): square root.
 This function only has the precision of a float64. tan(p1): tangent.
 This function only has the precision of a float64. tanh(p1): hyperbolic tangent.
-This function only has the precision of a float64. y0(p1): order zero bessel function of the second kind.
+This function only has the precision of a float64. unbytes(p1): treat the list as a list of bytes and convert it to an integer y0(p1): order zero bessel function of the second kind.
 This function only has the precision of a float64. y1(p1): order one bessel function of the second kind.
 This function only has the precision of a float64.